alejgo06/azureMLEngineerUdacity/Capstone Project - Azure Machine Learning Engineer/README.md

 to the first machine.
 This response is the predicted price of a ticket with these characteristics.
 In this case: 73.19 euros.

-we can see that this HTTP is received because we can be the logs and it received a post-petition at 9:49 the same hour that you can see in the previous script that show the time after retrieve the requests
+we can see that this HTTP has been sent because we can see the logs and it register a post-petition at 9:49 the same hour that you can see in the previous script that show the time after retrieve the requests.

 ![Screenshot](automl/Captura54.png)